OpenSimTools/AMS2CM/README.md

 ## Prerequisites
 - .NET 6 Desktop Runtime (download from [Microsoft](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)).
-- Make sure that the game is in its original state, without any mod installed.
+- Make sure that the game is in its original state, without any mod installed (neither by JSGME nor manually).

 ## Usage